 Common Contract Types for Small Business

 Companies have countless interactions with customers, employees, vendors, and stakeholders in the course of business.
-Any time a company makes a deal with one of these entities, it’s important to use the appropriate type of contract to protect the parties involved.
+Organizations need different types of contracts to finalize these deals and protect everyone involved.

-Some business contracts are long and detailed because they need to cover all the specifics of a deal.
+Some business contracts are long and detailed to cover the specifics of a deal.
 Others don’t require more than a brief statement of agreement to your terms.

 Does your business struggle to manage all the types of contracts needed to function?
 Are you still using outdated practices to manage contract templates and to store signed agreements?

-Read on to learn about basic business contract types and how to choose a digital signature software for better contract management.
+Read on for examples of contracts between consumer and a business and learn how to choose digital signature software for a better contract management process.

 94%